Claims Procedures

 Contact Information for Disability Retirement Claims:

-You (or your authorized representative) must contact the Customer Service Department via Live Chat or call us directly at 800-RET-YMCA (800-738-9622), Monday through Friday from 9:00am to 5:00pm ET to obtain the phone number and website address for the Disability Administrator’s claims contact center.
+You (or your authorized representative) must contact the Customer Service Department at 800-RET-YMCA (800-738-9622), Monday through Friday from 9:00am to 5:00pm ET to obtain the phone number and website address for the Disability Administrator’s claims contact center.
 Once you (or your authorized representative) are provided with this information, contact the Disability Administrator to obtain the disability claims forms or access the online disability claims application.
 Disability claim forms should be submitted to the Disability Administrator at the address listed below:

 Disability retirement appeal requests should be submitted to the Disability Administrator at the below address: